Outline

 How long does the cross-chain swap take?

-- The duration of a cross-chain swap largely depends on the finality time of the origin chain.
+The duration of a cross-chain swap largely depends on the finality time of the origin chain.
 Analog GMP and Circle CCTP prioritize security by delaying the minting process on the destination chain until the burning process on the source chain is definitively confirmed, thus mitigating the risk of chain reorgs.
+Turbo Service significantly reduces this time by providing instant liquidity on the destination chain.

 Is it possible to cancel a transaction once it is initiated?